rwieruch/blog_robinwieruch_content/react-state-usereducer-usestate-usecontext.md

 {{% chapter_header "useReducer for complex State" "usereducer-reducer-hook" %}}

 The useState hook is great to manage simple state.
-However, once you run into more complex state objects or state transitions -- which you want to keep maintainable and predictable --, the useReducer hook is a great candidate to manage them.
-Let's continue implementing our application with the useReducer hook by going through a simpler example first.
+However, once you run into more complex state objects or state transitions -- which you want to keep maintainable and predictable --, the [useReducer hook](https://www.robinwieruch.de/react-usereducer-hook/) is a great candidate to manage them.
+[Here you can find a comparison of when to use the useState or useReducer hook.](https://www.robinwieruch.de/react-usereducer-vs-usestate/) Let's continue implementing our application with the useReducer hook by going through a simpler example first.
 In our next scenario, we want to add buttons to filter our list of todos for three cases:

 * show all todo items
 * show only complete todo items